idaholab/moose/framework/doc/content/source/materials/FunctorADConverter.md

 ## Example input syntax

-An example of some gymnastic with functor conversions is shown in this example.
+An example of some gymnastics with functor conversions is shown in this example.
 The reader should note that only the conversion to an AD functor from a regular functor (from a regular Function) was necessary.

 !listing test/tests/materials/functor_properties/ad_conversion/1d_dirichlet.i block=Materials